-The coats of arms of Pope Alexander VII celebrate a restoration of the fountain.
+Two coats of arms of Pope Alexander VII celebrate a restoration of the fountain.

 The Muti family claimed to descend from Mutius Scaevola, so when Cecilia Muti, the

 Palazzo Muti Bussi is a late XVIIth century work by Giovanni Antonio De' Rossi.
 The portals are decorated with the heraldic symbols of the Muti, in particular a couple of maces (clubs with a metal head and spikes); these are called mazze in Italian and they were therefore a reference to Mutius Scaevola.